-\Note that changes have been made to the coaching certification program.
+Note that changes have been made to the coaching certification program.
 The old "Coach Stream" has been replaced by "Coach Hybrid".
 The old "Intermediate Level" has been replaced by "Developmental Level 1".
 The new programs have some different components to them however there will be a direct transfer of accreditation.
 If you had a Coach Stream, you now automatically have a Coach Hybrid accreditation.
 If you had an Intermediate Level you now have a Developmental 1 accreditation.
 Volunteer Requirements will be updated as directed by BC Hockey.
 More information is available through the BC Hockey website: bchockey.net.

 Minimum certification levels are listed.
 Certification must be attained by December 1st of the current playing season.
-Exceptions will be made depending on clinic schedules but require the approval of the Executive Committee.
+Exceptions will be made depending on clinic schedules but require the approval of the Board of Directors.

-\Respect in Sport (Volunteer version), CATT (Concussion Awareness Training Tool) and CRC (Criminal Record Check) must be completed prior to volunteering as per VIAHA rules.
+Respect in Sport (Volunteer version), CATT (Concussion Awareness Training Tool) and CRC (Criminal Record Check) must be completed prior to volunteering.

-Division Coach Hybrid (One-time certification) Development 1 (One-time certification) Respect-in-Sport (Valid for 5 years) Criminal Record Check (valid for 3 seasons) CATT (Concussion Awareness Training Tool) (One-time certification)
+New Division (July 2020) Coach Hybrid (One-time certification) Development 1 (One-time certification) Respect-in- Sport (Valid for 5 years) Criminal Record Check (valid for 1 season) CATT (Concussion Awareness Training Tool) (One-time certification)

-Novice Yes Yes Yes Yes
+U9 Yes Yes Yes Yes

-Atom Yes Yes Yes Yes
+U11 Yes Yes Yes Yes

-Peewee Rec Yes Yes Yes Yes
+U13 Yes Yes Yes Yes

-Peewee B Yes Yes Yes Yes
+U13 Rep Yes Yes Yes Yes

-Peewee A Yes Yes Yes Yes
+U13 Rep Yes Yes Yes Yes

-Bantam Rec Yes Yes Yes Yes
+U15 Yes Yes Yes Yes

-Bantam B Yes Yes Yes Yes
+U15 Rep Yes Yes Yes Yes

-Bantam A Yes Yes Yes Yes
+U15 Rep Yes Yes Yes Yes

-Midget Rec Yes Yes Yes Yes
+U18 Yes Yes Yes Yes

-Midget B Yes Yes Yes Yes
+U18 Rep Yes Yes Yes Yes

-Midget A Yes Yes Yes Yes
+U18 Rep Yes Yes Yes Yes

-Juvenile Yes Yes Yes Yes
+U20 Yes Yes Yes Yes

 Female Yes Yes Yes Yes